California's GOP is collapsing. Is that a sign for Republicans nationwide?

 When the Golden State was red

-Republicans held the governor's mansion throughout most of 20th Century and sent three of their own to the White House, including Ronald Reagan.
+Republicans held the governor's mansion throughout most of 20th century and sent three of their own with California connections to the White House (Herbert Hoover, Richard Nixon and Ronald Reagan).

-California helped set the pace for conservative politics for decades, from the anti-Communist politics of Richard Nixon's era, to the anti-tax revolts of Reagan's, to immigration politics of today.
+California helped set the pace for conservative politics for decades, from the anti-Communist politics of the Nixon era, to the anti-tax revolts of Reagan's, to immigration politics of today.

-But the backlash to those laws and former Republican Gov. Pete Wilson, who championed many of them, lead to the GOP’s downfall in the increasingly diverse state, said Larry Gerston, a political scientist who wrote the textbook on California politics.
+But the backlash to those laws and to Gov. Pete Wilson, the Republican who championed many of them, lead to the GOP’s downfall in the increasingly diverse state, said Larry Gerston, a political scientist who wrote the textbook on California politics.

 "In California, we went through that 25 years ago.
 We're on the other side of it now," said Gerston, who is also an analyst for a local NBC affiliate.
 "The nation is not yet there, but it's heading this way."

-In 1970, whites made up 77 percent of the California's population.
-By 2000, they had slipped below 50 percent.
-Today, just 38 percent of Californians are white, and Latinos are the state's largest ethnic group.
+In 1970, whites made up 77 percent of California's population.
+By 2000, they were below 50 percent.
+Today, 38 percent of Californians are white, and Latinos are the state's largest ethnic group.

 Whites are still a majority of the U.S. population, but a shrinking one.
 The Census Bureau projects they'll be a minority by 2045.